Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 Importantly, regression analyses confirmed that sentiment scores significantly predicted normative

-Graph 1, left panel].
-Moreover, such relation was found even stronger in the posttest phase
+see Graph 1, left panel].
+Moreover, such relation was found even stronger in the posttest phase [F(1, 32)

 sentiment scores actually predict more positive valence scores obtained through normative ratings, thus

-indicating the Watson NLU as able to determine the emotional tone of a given text.
+indicating Watson NLU as is able to determine the emotional tone of a given text.

 Graph 1.
 Normative valence scores obtained for each written text in pretest (left panel) and posttest (right panel)